A possible method for non-Hermitian and non-$PT$-symmetric Hamiltonian systems: Introduction

 This paper is organized as follows.
-In the next section, we propose our algebraic method for an arbitrary $\eta$-pseudo-Hermitian system by postulating the existence of $\eta_+$ operator\footnote{In general, $\eta_+$ does not coincide with $\eta$.
-In our model $\eta$ is just the parity operator but $\eta_+$ is set to be $PV$ where $V$ is obtained quite nontrivially.
-For the concrete procedure, see eqs.~(\ref{V}) and (\ref{eta}).} (see also footnote 5 in section 2 for more details), by defining the generalized inner product with respect to $\eta_+$, and then by redefining annihilation and creation operators which are $\eta_+$-pseudo-Hermitian adjoint of each other.
-We shall see that the key step of this method is to give a suitable $\eta_+$ which not only makes the original $\eta$-pseudo-Hermitian self-adjoint be raised to the $\eta_+$-pseudo-Hermitian self-adjoint but also leads to a real spectrum with lower boundedness and a positive-definite inner product.
-In section 3, as an application of our proposal, we construct a parity-pseudo-Hermitian Hamiltonian and give a specific choice of $\eta_+=PV$ through introducing the operator $V$.
-Then we redefine the annihilation and creation operators in such a way that they are $PV$-pseudo-Hermitian adjoint of each other in this pseudo-Hermitian system.
-We obtain a real energy spectrum and a positive-definite inner product.
-In addition, we can verify that our $P$-pseudo-Hermitian Hamiltonian is also $P V$-pseudo-Hermitian self-adjoint, which provides the consistency of choosing $P V$ as $\eta_+$.
-In section 4, the $P$-pseudo-Hermitian Hamiltonian is extended to the canonical noncommutative phase space with noncommutative coordinates and momenta as well.
-We calculate the noncommutative correction of energy levels up to the first order of noncommutative parameters, and in particular we work out an interesting result that the reality of energy spectra and the positive-definiteness of inner products are not altered by the noncommutativity of phase space.
-Finally, we make a brief conclusion in section 5.
+In the next section, we elaborate our method for an $\eta_+$-pseudo-Hermitian Hamiltonian\footnote{In general, $\eta_+$ does not coincide with $\eta$.
+The subscript ``+'' means that $\eta_+$ is associated with a positive-definite inner product.} by redefining annihilation and creation operators that are $\eta_+$-pseudo-Hermitian (no longer Hermitian) adjoint to each other.
+The key point of this method is to find out an $\eta_+$ operator that represents an inherent symmetry of the non-Hermitian Hamiltonian, {\em i.e.}, the $\eta_+$-pseudo-Hermiticity, also called the $\eta_+$-pseudo-Hermitian self-adjoint condition.
+With such an $\eta_+$, one can deduce that the non-Hermitian Hamiltonian has a real spectrum with lower boundedness and a positive-definite inner product.\footnote{Here we have to mention an earlier work~\cite{GR} which also dealt with a non-Hermitian Hamiltonian system.
+Although the real spectrum was given there, the non-Hermiticity was not properly treated and more severely the positive-definiteness of inner products was completely ignored.
+In fact, the annihilation and creation operators defined in ref.~\cite{GR} are no longer Hermitian adjoint to each other, which gives rise to the incorrect treatment to that non-Hermitian Hamiltonian.} In section 3, as an application beyond the non-Hermitian $PT$-symmetric quantum theory~\cite{BBR}, we construct a non-Hermitian and non-$PT$-symmetric Hamiltonian that is decoupled, and find out $\eta_+=PV$ through introducing a special operator $V$.
+Then we redefine the annihilation and creation operators in such a way that they are $PV$-pseudo-Hermitian adjoint to each other, and as expected, obtain a real energy spectrum and a positive-definite inner product.
+In section 4, the decoupled non-Hermitian and non-$PT$-symmetric Hamiltonian is extended to the canonical noncommutative phase space with noncommutative coordinate operators and noncommutative momentum operators as well, and it turns out to be coupled.
+Our method is applicable to the coupled Hamiltonian.
+We then calculate the noncommutative corrections of energy levels up to the first and second orders in noncommutative parameters, respectively, and in particular we give an interesting result that the reality of energy spectra and the positive-definiteness of inner products are not altered by the noncommutativity of phase space.
+Finally, we make a conclusion in section 5.